The Financial Crisis In 4000 Words

 You assess credibility both by the tone and content of the writing.
 It's amazing how often somebody will cite a fact as supporting a theory or opinion that it actually directly contradicts.
 When it does so, that's a pretty strong clue that any other facts might be mis-cited, misinterpreted or flat out made up.

-Also by the credibility of the organizations and associations of the writer.
+You also assess credibility of a by the credibility of the organizations and associations of the writer.

-Also by the other writings and actions of the writer.
+And also by the other writings and actions of the writer.

-And finally, yes, their own political beliefs are a factor in assessing credibility - if a cited fact happens to dovetail nicely with the writer's ideology, look carefully and hard to make sure they aren't engaging in wishful thinking (even my own citations; I'm only human).
+And finally, yes, their own political beliefs are a factor in assessing credibility.
+If a cited fact happens to dovetail nicely with the writer's ideology, look carefully and hard to make sure they aren't engaging in wishful thinking (even my own citations; I'm only human).

 The Sources